GregSelles/22913998.github.io/index.md

 ### More about Me

  <p>
-Born and raised in a family of five on the coast of Kwa Zulu Natal, I Gregory Michael Selles spent my high school years at Clifton Collage, where I developed an interest in the natural sciences focusing in Geography, while also experiencing an incredible sporting career in Rugby, Rugby 7s and Cricket.<br><br> Today I find myself studying a BSc Geoinformatics and learning more about the outdoors, the culture of our country and the sports that we play.
+Born and raised in a family of five on the coast of Kwa Zulu Natal, I Gregory Michael Selles spent my high school years at Clifton College, where I developed an interest in the natural sciences focusing in Geography, while also experiencing an incredible sporting career in Rugby, Rugby 7s and Cricket.<br><br> Today I find myself studying a BSc Geoinformatics and learning more about the outdoors, the culture of our country and the sports that we play.
                 </p>

 Please view CV [Click Me](Professional CV - GM Selles.pdf)